ironsheep/P2-vscode-langserv-extension/README.md

 In VSCode search for the "spin2" extension and install it.
 It's that easy!
 After installation you will be notified to download and install a new version as new versions are released.

-**Note:** This extension replaces the [Spin by Entomy](https://marketplace.visualstudio.com/items?itemName=Entomy.spin) vscode extension.
+**Note:** This extension fully replaces the [Spin by Entomy](https://marketplace.visualstudio.com/items?itemName=Entomy.spin) vscode extension.
 While either can be used, our version provides more comprehensive Syntax highlighting (as the former has not been maintained) and this extension adds full Semantic Highlighting, Outlining, and Tab support with InsertModes, Document generation, etc. The older Spin extension can now be uninstalled with no loss of functionality.

 ## VSCode Environment